$\textbf{A}^2\textbf{CiD}^2$: Accelerating Asynchronous Communication in Decentralized Deep Learning

 \section{Conclusion}

-In this work, we confirmed that increasing the communication rate is a key performance factor to successfully train DNNs at large scale with decentralized asynchronous methods.
-We introduced \acid, a continuous momentum which only adds a minor memory overhead while allowing to mitigate this need.
+In this work, we confirmed that the communication rate is a key performance factor to successfully train DNNs at large scale with decentralized asynchronous methods.
+We introduced \acid, a continuous momentum which only adds a minor local memory overhead while allowing to mitigate this need.
 We demonstrated, both theoretically and empirically, that \acid ~substantially improves performances, especially on challenging network topologies.
-As we only focused on the cluster setting, in a future work, we would like to extend our study to more heterogeneous environments and refine our implementation to better translate the theoretical gains into practical speedups.
-To this end, we will open source our code to leverage the interest of the community.
+As we only focused on data parallel methods for training Deep Neural Networks in a cluster environment, in a future work, we would like to extend our empirical study to more heterogeneous compute and data sources, as our theory could encompass local SGD methods \citep{stich2018local} and data heterogeneity inherent in Federated Learning \citep{McMahan2016CommunicationEfficientLO}.